openstack/networking-midonet/README.rst

 Creating Packages
 -----------------

+Run the following command to generate both both the RPM and Debian packages with the provided version:
 ::

-    $ ./package.sh v1.0
+    $ ./package.sh some_version

-``package.sh`` generates both the RPM and Debian packages with the provided version.

 HACKING
 -------